skjolber/3d-bin-container-packing/README.md

 Using a deadline is recommended whenever brute-forcing in a real-time application.

+The maximum complexity this approach is __n! * 6^n__, however accounting for container and box sizes might reduce this bound considerably, and the resulting complexity can be calculated before packaging is attempted.

 # Contact
 If you have any questions or comments, please email me at thomas.skjolberg@gmail.com.